VCCT-OPSC7311-G1-2024/ST10204001_Imrah_Lodewyk_PROG7311_AgriEnergy_POE_Part_2/README.md

 				- Farm Type

 	Once all of those areas are satisfied, the User selects the SUBMIT button.

+	The last field is the Temporary Password for the Farmer (more on this below) that should be copied for the Farmer to use later.
+	After creating a new farmer account, the user will be redirected to the HOME page.

 	This button generates a Temporary Password for the Farmer (more on this below) that should be copied for the Farmer to use later.
 	The user then select the CONTINUE button which clears all fields to add another Farmer user.

 	Should the user not want to create another Farmer user, they select the HOME link at the top left of the screen.